-- 3.8.1.
-Wind power can be cost effective where the average wind speed is 10 to 14 miles per hour. - 3.8.2.
-Wind power can be used for electricity generation or well-water pumping. - 3.8.3.
-The exact location for a wind turbine shall be selected to avoid noise concerns. - 3.8.4.
-Tall towers must be allowed in the area and space must be available onsite for a wind turbine to be viable. - 3.8.5.
+- 3.9.1.
+Wind power can be cost effective where the average wind speed is 10 to 14 miles per hour at the site per the U.S. Department of Energy Wind Resource Map. - 3.9.2.
+Wind power can be used for electricity generation or well-water pumping. - 3.9.3.
+The exact location for a wind turbine shall be selected to avoid noise concerns.
+Provide distance or buffers to mitigate noise concerns. - 3.9.4.
+Tall towers must be allowed by zoning or local authorities in the area and space must be available on-site for a large wind turbine to be viable. - 3.9.5.
 Some utilities have a limitation on the amount of power that may be connected to the grid.
-Coordinate with the local utility company for maximum allowable power generation. - 3.8.6.
-Wind turbines shall not be located on the roof of a building due to transmission of vibrations to the structure. - 3.8.7.
+Coordinate with the local utility company for maximum allowable power generation. - 3.9.6.
+Wind turbines shall not be located on the roof of a building due to transmission of vibrations to the structure. - 3.9.7.
 The payback period for a wind turbine shall be calculated to help determine if a wind turbine shall be included at a particular site.
-The calculated payback period shall be specific for the site and shall include a consideration for the optimal tower mounting height. - 3.8.8.
+The calculated payback period shall be specific for the site and shall include a consideration for the optimal tower mounting height. - 3.9.8.
 Additional maintenance is required for wind turbines.
-This should be discussed with the BIA prior to including wind turbines in the design. - 3.8.8.1.
-Tilt-down towers are easier to maintain and should be favored where practicable. - 3.9.
-Where on-site power generation is provided, labeling shall be provided at the point of connection to the normal power distribution system indicating that multiple power supplies are connected to the equipment. - 3.10.
-Where on-site power generation is provided, the space for inverters or other support equipment shall be indicated on the electrical plans. - 3.11.
-Where on-site power generation is provided, an educational display shall be provided.
+This should be discussed with the BIA prior to including wind turbines in the design. - 3.9.8.1.
+Tilt-down towers are easier to maintain and should be favored where practicable. - 3.10.
+Where on-site power generation is provided, labeling shall be provided at the point of connection to the normal power distribution system and at all equipment upstream from the point of connection to and including the utility transformer indicating that multiple power supplies are connected to the equipment.
+Labeling shall include the type of secondary power source, such as "wind power" or "photovoltaics". - 3.11.
+Where on-site power generation is provided, adequate space for inverters or other support equipment shall be indicated on the electrical plans.

+3.12.
+Where on-site power generation is provided, an educational display shall be provided in a public area to describe the system.